tamirarnesty/RearingRanch/README.md

 # RearingRanch
-Rearing Ranch is a small game my partner Tamir Arnesty and I, Inal Gotov, are developing for our final project in our Grade 12 AP Computer Science class.
-It will be an educational game for children between the ages of 3 to 5, which will teach them basic colors, classification of animals, as well as simple arithmetic.
+Rearing Ranch is an educational game created as a final project for a grade 12 AP Computer Science course.
+The game is designed by Tamir Arnesty and Inal Gotov.
+It includes basic arithmetic, colour classification, and animal classification.
+It is designed for children between the ages of 3 to 5.

-The game is in a farming theme where you must help a young cowboy manage his farm.
+EarlyEd Inc. is the company name for the final project and Rearing Ranch is the finished product.